Stay tuned for upcoming Musical events!

 Great Music & Intimate Evening

-The NSO season begins online September 26, 2020 at 6:30 pm with a performance by our own NSO Element String Quartet and music by Debussy and Pulitzer Prize-winning Black American composer George Walker.
+The NSO season began online September 26, 2020 with a performance by our own NSO Element String Quartet and music by Debussy and Pulitzer Prize-winning Black American composer George Walker.

-Then, an audience discussion with Adam Flatt and the Quartet Members.
+Then, an audience discussion took place with Adam Flatt and the Quartet Members.

 George Walker’s “Lyric for Strings,” music that speaks directly to the times

 George Walker (June 27, 1922 – August 23, 2018), is internationally renown and the first African-American composer to earn a Pulitzer Prize, but early on for Walker, composing was a side project that gave him somewhere to put his leftover musical energy when practicing five hours a day to become a concert pianist wasn’t enough.